dotnet/docs-aspire/docs/azure/integrations-overview.md

 | Azure SQL Server | Call <xref:Aspire.Hosting.AzureSqlExtensions.RunAsContainer*?displayProperty=nameWithType> on the `IResourceBuilder<AzureSqlServerResource>` to configure it to run locally in a container, based on the `mcr.microsoft.com/mssql/server` image. |

 > [!NOTE]
-> Like emulators, calling `RunAsContainer` on an Azure resource builder has no affect on the [publishing manifest](../deployment/manifest-format.md).
+> Like emulators, calling `RunAsContainer` on an Azure resource builder doesn't impact the [publishing manifest](../deployment/manifest-format.md).
 When you publish your app, the [generated Bicep file](#infrastructure-as-code) reflects the actual Azure service, not the local container.

 ### Understand Azure integration APIs